siffletdata/terraform-provider-sifflet/docs/resources/datasource.md

 page_title: "sifflet_datasource Resource - terraform-provider-sifflet"
 subcategory: ""
 description: |-
-  Create a Sifflet Data Source.
+  Create a Sifflet data source.
+Deprecated: this resource relies on unstable APIs that may change in the future, and doesn't support all Sifflet source types.
+Use the sifflet_source resource instead.
 ---

 # sifflet_datasource (Resource)

-Create a Sifflet Data Source.
+Create a Sifflet data source.
+Deprecated: this resource relies on unstable APIs that may change in the future, and doesn't support all Sifflet source types.
+Use the `sifflet_source` resource instead.

 ## Example Usage